rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 ## Firebase's Authentication API

 In the previous section, you have created a Firebase project on the official Firebase website and enabled the authentication with email and password.
 Now you will implement the authentication API.
-You can read up all functionalities that are exposed by the API in the official Firebase documentation.
+You can read up on all functionalities that are exposed by the API in the official Firebase documentation.

 Initially, import the previously instantiated auth object from the Firebase configuration file.